knutkirkhorn/cisco-vpn-rdp-connecter/README.md

     Usage
       $ cisco-vpn-rdp-connecter

+    Commands
+      <none>            Connect to both VPN and RDP
+      disconnect, d     Disconnect from both VPN and RDP status            Show connection statuses for VPN and RDP

     Options
-      --disconnect, -d  Disconnect from both VPN and RDP --setup, -s       Setup the credentials for Cisco VPN and Microsoft RDP --status          Show connection statuses for VPN and RDP
+      --setup, -s       Setup the credentials for Cisco VPN and Microsoft RDP
 ```

 ## API